Organizational Psychology

 Finding a supervisor

-A critical factor when applying for postgraduate study in organisational psychology is the correlation between the applicant’s intellectual and research interests and those of one or more potential supervisors.
+A critical factor you will need to take into account when applying for postgraduate study in organisational psychology is the correlation between your research interests and proposed methodology and the research interests and methodological expertise of one or more potential supervisors.